NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ### Breakout Headers

 You will face a couple challenges in bringing up your board and it's good to plan for them now.
-Do this by adding two debugging headers to your design.
+Do this by adding a debugging header to your design.
 "Headers" are exposed connections to signals on your board.
 You can attach pins or sockets to them as needed to help in debugging.

 #### Signal Breakouts